-To validate the ACPW algorithm for solving CNOPs and to identify the sensitive regions, we compare the ADJ-method and the ACPW algorithm results in terms of the CNOP patterns, energies, similarities, benefits from reduction of the CNOPs, and simulated TC tracks with perturbations.
+To validate the ACPW algorithm for solving CNOPs and to identify the sensitive regions, we compare the ADJ method and the ACPW algorithm results in terms of the CNOP patterns, energies, similarities, benefits from reduction of the CNOPs and simulated TC tracks with perturbations.

-In this subsection, we compare the CNOPs obtained from the ADJ-method and the ACPW algorithm in terms of the patterns of temperature and wind.
+In this subsection, we compare the CNOPs obtained from the ADJ method and the ACPW algorithm in terms of the patterns of temperature and wind.
 Experimental results show that TC Fitow has more similar CNOP patterns than TC Matmo.
 The CNOP patterns are described in Fig. 5.

-At 120 km resolution for TC Fitow (Fig. 5a, b), the two methods have nearly the same major warm locations and similar cold regions, while the wind vectors have opposite directions.
-The ADJ-method captures the CNOP with two major locations.
-The red (warm) one is distributed to the west of the initial cyclone (IC), and the green (cold) one is distributed to the north of the IC.
+At the 120 km resolution for TC Fitow (Fig. 5a, b), the two methods have nearly the same major warm locations and similar cold regions, while the wind vectors have opposite directions.
+The ADJ method captures the CNOP with two major locations.
+The red (warm) location is distributed to the west of the initial cyclone (IC), while the green (cold) location is distributed to the north of the IC.
 The ACPW algorithm also captures the CNOP with two main locations.
-The warm one is distributed to the west, and the cold one is located at the northwest of the IC.
+The warm one is distributed to the west and the cold one is located to the northwest of the IC.
 In this subsection, the spatial orientation is relative to the position of the IC.
 Therefore, in the following discussion, we explain the spatial orientation in the figures without repeating the IC.

-For TC Fitow with a 60 km resolution (Fig. 5c, d), the CNOP spatial distribution based on the ACPW algorithm is very similar to the ADJ-method's results.
-In the northwest of the verification area, the two CNOPs have two similar major parts, one warm area and one cold area.
-The difference between these two patterns is that the ADJ-method has another major warm area located in the northwest, while the ACPW method produces another major warm area in the east.
+For the TC Fitow analysis with a 60 km resolution (Fig. 5c, d), the CNOP spatial distribution based on the ACPW algorithm is very similar to the ADJ method's results.
+In the northwest of the verification area, the two CNOPs have two similar major parts, a warm area and a cold area.
+The difference between these two patterns is that the ADJ method has another major warm area located in the northwest, while the ACPW method produces another major warm area in the east.
 The distribution of the secondary parts exhibits only a slight difference.

-For the same method with the different resolutions (Fig. 5a, c and Fig. 5b, d), the CNOP patterns have similar major distributions in the northwest, although within a different region.
-The reason is that when using a higher resolution, more small-scaled phenomena can be resolved (Zhou and Mu, 2012a).
+For the same method with different resolutions (Fig. 5a, c and b, d), the CNOP patterns have similar major distributions in the northwest, although these occur within a different region.
+The reason is that when using a higher resolution, more small-scale phenomena can be resolved (Zhou and Mu, 2012a).

-For TC Matmo with a 120 km resolution (Fig. 6a, b), the ADJ-method and ACPW algorithm obtain CNOPs with different spatial patterns in terms of temperature and wind.
-The ADJ-method has two major parts, with the warm one located in the west and the cold one in the east.
-The ACPW algorithm results in two main parts distributed in the northeast with one warm area near the IC and a cold one far from the IC.
-For TC Matmo with a 60 km resolution (Fig. 6c, d), in the verification area, the two CNOP patterns have similar spatial distributions, with two warm areas located at nearly the same positions.
+For the analysis of TC Matmo with a 120 km resolution (Fig. 6a, b), the ADJ method and the ACPW algorithm obtain CNOPs with different spatial patterns in terms of temperature and wind.
+The ADJ method has two major parts, with the warm part located in the west and the cold one in the east.
+The ACPW algorithm results in two main parts distributed in the northeast, with a warm area near the IC and a cold one far from the IC.
+For the analysis of TC Matmo with a 60 km resolution (Fig. 6c, d), in the verification area, the two CNOP patterns have similar spatial distributions, with two warm areas located at nearly the same positions.
 However, the parts outside the verification area are distributed in different locations.
-Moreover, the CNOP of the ADJ-method has more regular distributions than the ACPW's distributions.
-For the same method with different resolution (Fig. 6a, c and Fig. 6b, d), the CNOP patterns cover similar areas but with different ranges and details.
+Moreover, the CNOP of the ADJ method has more regular distributions than the ACPW's distributions.
+For the same method with a different resolution (Fig. 6a, c and b, d), the CNOP patterns cover similar areas but with different ranges and details.